Consolatio: History

-Although several ancient writings contain elements of the Consolatio tradition, it was the Academic Crantor of Soli (c.
+Although several ancient writings contain elements of the consolatio tradition, it was the Academic Crantor of Soli (c.
 325- c.
-275BC), a member of Plato's Academy, who first constructed his works in a distinct Consolatio Tradition.
-Although only fragments of his essays have survived, his influence is noted in the works of later writers, particularly Cicero's Tusculan Disputations and Plutarch's Consolation to Apollonius.
+275BC), a member of Plato's Academy, who first constructed his works in a distinct consolatio Tradition.
+Although only fragments of his essays have survived, his influence is noted in the works of later writers, particularly Cicero's Tusculan Disputations and Plutarch's consolation to Apollonius.
 Crantor advocated metriopatheia, a tactic for dealing with strong emotions.
-Cicero's Consolatio is widely accepted as the distinct work that transmitted the earlier Consolatio literary tradition to the Romans of the late Republic.
+Cicero's consolatio is widely accepted as the distinct work that transmitted the earlier consolatio literary tradition to the Romans of the late Republic.

-In the Early Imperial Age, most Consolatio works were constructed within the framework of Stoicism.
-Seneca the Younger produced the most recognizable examples of Consolatio in his three Consolations, Ad Marciam, Ad Polybium, and Ad Helviam Matrem.
-The most recognizable example of Consolatio in verse form was written by the pseudo-Ovidian, Consolatio ad Liviam.
-In Boethius’ Consolation of Philosophy, Philosophy herself consoles the author in his sore straits.
+In the Early Imperial Age, most consolatio works were constructed within the framework of Stoicism.
+Seneca the Younger produced the most recognizable examples of consolatio in his three Consolations, Ad Marciam, Ad Polybium, and Ad Helviam Matrem.
+The most recognizable example of consolatio in verse form is the pseudo-Ovidian Consolatio ad Liviam.
+In Boethius' Consolation of Philosophy, Philosophy herself consoles the author in his sore straits.

-Other notable examples of the Consolatio tradition from Antiquity: Pontus 4.11 in Ovid's Letters from the Black Sea, Statius’ poem consoling Abascantus on his wife’s death, Apollonius of Tyana, the Emperor Julian, and Libanius.
+Other notable examples of the consolatio tradition from Antiquity: Pontus 4.11 in Ovid's Letters from the Black Sea, Statius’ poem consoling Abascantus on his wife’s death, Apollonius of Tyana, the Emperor Julian, and Libanius.
 Libanius was also the author of the funeral orations consoling mourners after the death of the Emperor Julian.
-The Plutarchian Corpus includes three works constructed in the Consolatio tradition: De exilio, Consolatio ad uxorem, Consolatio ad Apollonium.
+The Plutarchian Corpus includes three works constructed in the consolatio tradition: De exilio, consolatio ad uxorem, consolatio ad Apollonium.

 Reception and influence

 In the post-classical period, an additional Christian consolation was developed.

 In the Middle Ages Christian ideology taught that the distress, and death itself, were punishments for Adam's fall, while conceding that the tribulations of life could be vehicles of divine correction.

-The Consolatio genre, particularly its distinct tone and topoi, widely influenced other literary genres.
-Elements of the Consolatio tradition can be found in a plethora of later works, and the tradition continued through the Middle Ages and into the early modern era.
+The consolatio genre, particularly its distinct tone and topoi, widely influenced other literary genres.
+Elements of the consolatio tradition can be found in a plethora of later works, and the tradition continued through the Middle Ages and into the early modern era.

 A return to the ancient view commenced with Petrarch, though the Quattrocento humanist Coluccio Salutati could only offer the solace of friendships and a sense of duty.
 The 'art of mourning' 's general revival was expressed in many consolatory letters that circulated in manuscript and were soon printed.
 Among them Gianozzo Manetti's "bitter dialogue" Antonini, dilectissimi filii sui, morte consolatorius (1438) took the new intimate view of grieving, and Francesco Filelfo offered an extensive compendium of Christian and Classical consolations in his consolatory oration for Antonio Marcello on the death of his son (1461).
 Marilyn Aronberg Lavin reads Piero della Francesca's gnomic Flagellation of Christ (c 1455–60) as a consolatio of two friends (portrayed) who had each recently lost a son.

-Laurence Sterne parodied Consolatio and solemn authors in his comic novel Tristram Shandy.
+Laurence Sterne parodied consolatio and solemn authors in his comic novel Tristram Shandy.